Updated May 30, 2019

 For more information about each of the official forms, including how to find them and fill them out, see Completing the Bankruptcy Forms.
 Mississippi bankruptcy courts require all bankruptcy cases to be filed electronically, although if you do not have an attorney, you can file your forms on paper.

-When you file for bankruptcy in Mississippi, you must compare your income to the median income for a household of your size in Mississippi.
-If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).
-This is called the means test.
+When you file for bankruptcy in Mississippi, you must compare your income to the median income for a household of your size in Mississippi by completing the bankruptcy means test.
+If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan rather than a five-year plan.